hackiftekhar/IQKeyboardManager/PROPERTIES & FUNCTIONS.md

 ***-(void)registerAllNotifications***

 ***-(void)unregisterAllNotifications***
-- Use below methods to completely enable/disable notifications registered by library internally.
+- Use these methods to completely enable/disable notifications registered by library internally.
 - @warning Please keep in mind that library is totally dependent on NSNotification of UITextField, UITextField, Keyboard etc. If you do unregisterAllNotifications then library will not work at all.
 You should only use below methods if you want to completedly disable all library functions.
 You should use below methods at your own risk.